harness/developer-hub/docs/faqs/cloud-cost-management-faqs.md

 #### Anomaly drill down from the perspective screen does not seem to be filtering the anomaly list correctly ?

-No, that's not accurate.
 When you perform a drill-down from the perspective screen to view anomalies, we apply a time filter that specifically retrieves all anomalies of that particular day.
 This process ensures that the anomalies are accurately fetched, and the user is presented with all anomalies from that particular day, allowing them to take appropriate action.

 #### I see an anomaly at the AWS usage type level.
 Why is it that I'm not observing the same anomaly at the AWS service or AWS account level?